 - Your information won’t be plundered by hackers lurking on the site because the business owners weren’t protecting it properly.

 - Your information won’t fall into the hands of spammers.

 - Your computers or mobile devices won’t be infected with malware that’s hiding on that site – malware that can do incredible damage.

-- The website meets strict security compliance requirements on a wide variety of security issues, all of which are designed to minimize security risk and exposure.
+- The website meets strict PCI DSS compliance requirements on a wide variety of security issues, all of which are designed to minimize security risk and exposure.

 Good website security seals are far more than an image on a web page.
-That image has to be earned, and usually by round-the-clock testing of that website for any vulnerabilities that can put visitors and customer at risk.
+That image has to be earned, and usually by round-the-clock website vulnerability scanning that can put visitors and customer at risk.
 It eliminates the need to roll the dice.
 If the website has a respected security seal, you can rest easy that you’re entering a safe neighborhood and will still have your wallet or purse intact when you leave.

 And best of all, you don’t have to take the website owner’s word for it.
 The site is tested independently by third party experts who won’t hesitate to remove the seal if discovered security holes are not plugged.

 And don’t forget – the SiteLock Trust Seal comes with any of our plans, and are proven to increase sales.
 Learn more by contacting us today at 855.378.6200.